Permainan-Tabal

-Permainan-Tabal is a two-player abstract strategy board game from Indonesia.
-The game is sometimes referred to as a cross between Alquerque and Draughts.
-It is essentially Draughts played on an expanded Alquerque board.
-It is especially similar to Draughts in that the moves of the pieces are strictly forward and sideways until they are promoted to Kings by reaching the other player's first rank.
-The game is also referred to as Dama.
+Permainan-Tabal is an Indonesian two-player abstract strategy board game.
+The game is sometimes referred to as a cross between alquerque and draughts.
+It is essentially draughts played on an expanded alquerque board.
+It is especially similar to draughts in that the moves of the pieces are strictly forward and sideways until they are promoted to kings by reaching the other player's first rank.
+The game is also referred to as dama.

 Setup

-The game consist of a standard Alquerque board but flanked on two of its opposite sides are triangular boards.
+The game consist of a standard alquerque board but flanked on two of its opposite sides are triangular boards.

 Each player has 16 pieces.
 One player has the black pieces, and the other player has the white pieces, although any two colors or distinguishable objects are appropriate.

 Players decide among themselves what colored pieces to play.
 They also decide who will start first.

 Each player's 16 pieces are placed initially on the first four ranks of each player's side of the board.